AACOMAS Application Timeline (2026-2027): Deadlines & Tips

 • Use those practice test results to identify weak areas and dedicate extra time to improve those sections.
 At this point, focus on what you most need to improve instead of studying more broadly.
 It’s a waste of time to study what you’ve already mastered.

-2. Research Schools & Build Your Application List
+2. Research Schools and Build Your Application List

 Expert Tip: If you can, talk to current students and alumni of these programs to learn about their experiences.
 What did they like and dislike about the school?
 Where did they get the most value?
 What would they have done differently?